How to Introduce Yourself in an Interview: Tips for a Great First Impression

 As a fresher, starting out in a new field can feel challenging, especially compared to experienced professionals with years of industry knowledge.
 But here’s the good news: when asked for your introduction as a fresher, interviewers understand you’re at the start of your career journey.

 They’re more interested in your academic achievements, relevant skills, and the qualities that make you a promising candidate.
-So, let’s look at the key elements that can help you structure an effective response as a fresher and make a great first impression.
+Let's understand how to introduce yourself in an interview as fresher by looking at the key elements that can help you structure an effective response as a fresher and make a great first impression.

 1. Personal Background